 Child protection services provide for the protection & treatment of an abused or neglected child.
-The Administrator of Child Protection Services also supervises the criminal background check unit.
 The salary and operating costs related to the administrator will be allocated based upon a full-time time study.
 The salary and operating costs of the Deputy Administrator of Child Protection Services is charged to state funds.